NOC-MSM/SEAsia/DOCS/SEAsia.rst

 present in both parent and child bathymetries.
 Thin sections of wetpoints (3 or fewer boxes wide) that are trapped between the boundary and interior land points.

-For the SE Asia domain we select
+For the SE Asia domain we select a region spanning from the middle of the Indian subcontinent in the west to West Papua in the east.
+The region spans from Taiwan in the north to Australia in the south.
+Intersections with the land are chosen to be near-orthogonal.
+(75E to 135E and -20N to +25N).

 .. literalinclude:: ../SCRIPTS/make_coordinates_from_parent.sh

-Test
+Editting the ``START_FILES/DOMAIN/namelist.input`` for the cutting coordinates and setting the resolution scale factor to 1 to preserve the parent resolution:

 .. literalinclude:: ../START_FILES/DOMAIN/namelist.input

-Test 2
+  :start-at: imin = 50
+  :end-at: rhot = 1

 This is executed by ``SCRIPTS/main_setup.sh``: